-As described above, the Council generated less income during the year as a direct impact of the COVID-19 pandemic and the various social and economic restrictions in force through the majority of the year.
-The Scottish Government provided additional financial support to local authorities to help meet the financial pressures experienced.
+As described above, the Council has generated less income during the year as a direct impact of the COVID-19 pandemic and the various social and economic restrictions in force through the majority of the year.
+The Scottish Government has provided additional financial support to local authorities to help meet the financial pressures experienced.
 Overall Council expenditure during the year has been less than planned, although not all of the underspend realised on the General Fund, Housing Revenue Account and Harbour Account can be attributed to the impact of COVID-19.
-In addition, the Council administered and disbursed a variety of grants to individuals, households and businesses on behalf of the Scottish Government.
-The Scottish Government provided funding of £11.7m to facilitate those grant payments, which the Council has treated as agency payments within these financial statements.

-The impact of COVID-19 on the Council's financial statements is therefore considered to be material in 2020/21.
+The impact of COVID-19 on the Council's financial statements is not thought to be material.